build-on-aws/content/tutorials/build-your-own-translator-app-in-less-30-min/index.md

 - Part 6 - Let's get it to work!
 - Part 7 - Deploy your translator app.

-You may doubt that this can all be done in under 30 minutes.
-But if you keep reading, you'll discover the truth - that it really can be achieved in less than half an hour.
+You may doubt this build's speed.
+But, keep reading, you'll discover it can be done in under 30 minutes.

 **Let’s get started!**